Laurel Snyder (she/her)

 “Everyone has a story to tell.
 Everyone has a book only they can write.
 It’s critical to me that kids value their thoughts, feelings and experiences–the fun ones and the tough ones too–and learn to tell their own stories.
 I want them to know how powerful they can be.”

 Her books have won the Theodore Seuss Geisel Medal, the Sydney Taylor Medal, the Orbis Pictus Honor, the E.B White Readaloud Honor, the Parents Choice Silver, the Golden Kite Honor, and been long-listed for the National Book Award.

 Laurel grew up in Baltimore, Maryland, and went to college at the University of Tennessee-Chattanooga.
-She’s a graduate of the Iowa Writers’ Workshop and a former Michener-Engle Fellow.
-She teaches in the MFAC program at Hamline University and in the creative writing department at Emory University.
+She’s a graduate of the Iowa Writers’ Workshop and she currently teaches in the MFAC program at Hamline University.